 Two hours later, Senior Research Support Associate Ryan Frazer posted a photo of sticker number 4,361 and wrote, “One of my favorite annual traditions: the giant and unbelievably efficient MIT flu shot clinic.”

 Meanwhile, many on campus found themselves caught up in the excitement of trying to beat the previous record, following the tally on social media or checking in with friends and colleagues who’d just returned from getting their shots.
 “Those stickers really work,” wrote one MIT staff member.
 “A number of my colleagues went at different times, and we got so excited to see the number grow throughout the day.
 Who knew an immunization could get so many people so happy and excited?”

 “It’s something really special to be part of a community that turns out in these numbers,” says Medical Director Cecilia Stuopis ’90.
 “We’re truly gratified to know that so many individuals care so much about keeping our campus healthy this winter.”

-Clinics are open to all eligible members of the MIT community, ages 10 and up.
-Individuals who can’t make it to a clinic can call the MIT Medical Flu Line at 617-253-4865 to schedule a vaccination appointment.
-More information is available at mit.edu/fluinfo.
+In case you missed the Oct.
+3 clinic, a second campus flu clinic will be held Oct.
+21 from 2 to 6 p.m. in the Stratton Student Center (Building W20).
+The clinic is open to all eligible members of the MIT community aged 10 and up.
+Those who can't make it to a clinic can call the MIT Medical Flu Line at 617-253-4865 from Oct.
+22 through Nov.
+25 to schedule a vaccination appointment, or find more information via MIT Medical online.